Rilichime/Riliane-s-Pokefarm-Q-Codes/README.md

 ## PFQ Matchmaking

 HTML with CSS, and Javascript.
-[Wix site](https://digitalxdaydreamz.wixsite.com/rilianepfq)
+Utilized on my [Wix site](https://digitalxdaydreamz.wixsite.com/rilianepfq).

 Input Pokemon in the following format.